TheHelmholtz/thehelmholtz.github.io/_posts/2017-07-15-hello-world.md

 comments: true
 categories: jekyll update
 ---

-This blog is about neurally-inspired methods of machine learning.
-I focus on the framework of free energy minimization (thus Helmholtz) and approximate + exact inference.
-New posts coming soon!
+This blog is mostly about neural nets and unsupervised learning.
+I care particularly about the modelling of complex structures so most of the time I'll focus on VAEs and graphical models.
+But I'll probably muse about other topics from time to time.